 Lapis activates the third eye and throat -- truth, vision, articulation.
 Paired with bumble bee jasper's solar plexus fire, lapis ensures that the renewed confidence has direction and can be communicated clearly.
 This pairing is for people who have recovered their fire but do not yet know how to speak it.
 Bumble bee jasper says "yes."
 Lapis lazuli says "and here is how to say it out loud."

-How Bumble Bee Jasper is used
+How to keep Bumble Bee Jasper in good condition

 Authenticity